Digital Piano Expert

 Image via Pexels

-There are notes higher than and lower than both staffs.
-They continue in the same alphabetical sequence and are placed as though there were more than just five lines on the staff.
-The next note above the Treble Staff is a G. It is a “space” note.
-The next note up is an A. Because it would be on the sixth line of the staff, it is marked through with a short line (like a dash) to visually identify it as a “line” note.
+The next note is an A. Because it would be on the sixth line of the staff, it is marked through with a short line (like a dash) to visually identify it as a “line” note.
 These lines are known as ledger lines.

 Go up two notes (B, C).
 The B is marked with a ledger line below it to show that it is a space note above the sixth line of the staff.
 The C is marked with a ledger line through it AND one placed underneath to show that the C is on the seventh line of the staff.
-Very high notes on the Treble Staff can have several ledger lines below them to help identify how high they are above the staff.

 Ledger lines work the same way beneath each five-line staff.

 On the Treble Staff, the first space note below the first line is D. Below that is C, which has a Ledger Line through it.
+That C below the Treble Staff is a very important note: It is “Middle C.”

 Middle C in the Middle